fawwazanvilen/faw-quartz/content/Questions/Questions 2.md

 to be filled
 %% ---

+# Q1 - How much does it cost to have a good enough Lidar model of Jakarta?

+# Q2 - How much does it cost Jakarta to have empty lands near MRT?

+# Q3 - How much does it cost to maintain Jakarta's security theater?
+What's the benefit if any?

 4. Why have **Special Economic Zones** largely failed in Indonesia when they worked so well elsewhere in Asia?
 	- adsfasdfasd